 \section{Related work}

-Wireless resource allocation has traditionally relied on optimization-based methods, including water-filling algorithms, convex optimization, and game-theoretic approaches.
-While these methods are grounded in solid mathematical theory and often perform well under idealized assumptions, they require full knowledge of channel conditions and system dynamics, a limitation in real-world, dynamic environments \cite{goldsmith2005wireless, tse2005fundamentals}.
+\paragraph{Classical foundations.} Optimization-based wireless resource allocation --- water-filling, convex optimization, WMMSE, game-theoretic approaches --- has been the backbone of the field for decades~\cite{goldsmith2005wireless, tse2005fundamentals}.
+These methods deliver closed-form or iterative optima under precise channel models but rely on full knowledge of channel statistics and system dynamics, which becomes a limitation in fast-varying environments and in regimes without a tractable analytical solution.

-Recent research has shifted toward model-free machine learning techniques, particularly Reinforcement Learning (RL), to overcome these challenges.
-RL has been successfully applied to power control, user association, and spectrum access in wireless networks.
-Model-free algorithms such as Q-learning and its deep variant, Deep Q-Networks (DQN), have shown promise in adapting to non-stationary environments and learning policies that generalize across network states \cite{sutton2018reinforcement, mnih2015human}.
+\paragraph{Model-free reinforcement learning for wireless.} Q-learning~\cite{watkins1992q} and its deep variant DQN~\cite{mnih2015human} have been widely applied to power control, user association, and spectrum access.
+Broad surveys are provided in~\cite{luong2019applications, zhang2021deep, yau2018applications, frikha2021reinforcement}.
+Meng~et~al.~\cite{meng2020power} provide a representative single-cell DRL power-allocation study whose reported gains over classical baselines are the sort of claim our reproduction discipline is designed to test.